bdusell/rau/docs/composable-neural-networks.rst

 This saves you the trouble of defining a custom :py:class:`~torch.nn.Module` subclass that implements this pipeline.

-The full API is documented in :py:mod:`rau.tools.torch.compose`.
+The full API is documented in :py:mod:`rau.tools.torch`.

 Composable Sequential Neural Networks
 -------------------------------------